bravetechnologycoop/BraveButtons/README.md

       1. to start the pairing tool, run `npm start` and follow the on-screen prompts

-      1. copy the resulting `pairing-tool-output-*.csv` file to the `BraveButtonsConfig/button_config` folder your local machine
+      1. copy the resulting `pairing-tool-output-*.csv` file to the `buttons-config/button_config` folder on your local machine

    1. option 2: Use the Flic App (recommended when pairing a small number of replacement Buttons)